Timing is everything when it comes to finding ways to pay less tax

 Every business is different, and every individual has unique financial circumstances.
 For these reasons it is dangerous to generalise about the possible benefits of tax planning; which is why we recommend year-end tax planning to all our clients and business prospects.

 Timing, as the title of this article asserts, really is everything in this regard.
-If you have a business, or are concerned by the amount of tax you are paying, please call and organise a conversation with us so that we can consider your options for 2020-21.
+If you have a business, or are concerned by the amount of tax you are paying, please call and organise a conversation with us so that we can consider your options before the 5th April.

 But do it soon…….the clock is ticking.